davidncsco/devdash/README.md

 # Build IoT Race Cars

 The last piece of the puzzle is to build the IoT race cars and to communicate with them.
 In the DevDash webapp, user must answer a series of questions to complete the challenge.
 Answer the question correctly, the car will march toward the finish line.
 Answer the question incorrectly will set the car backward.
-Players with the fastest times will appear in DevDash Hall-of-Fame Leaderboard.
+So there need to be some communication between the webapp and the IoT race cars.

 <p align="center">
 <img src="./images/racecar.png">